 CDK Global shares when systems will be back up amid cyberattack outage

-CDK Global told its car dealership clients Tuesday that the software tools powering their businesses will likely remain unavailable for the remainder of the month after the company was hacked, causing a system-wide outage.
+CDK Global told its car dealership clients Tuesday that the suite of software tools powering their businesses will likely not be fully functional for the remainder of the month after the company was hacked, causing a system-wide outage.

 The announcement comes one full week after the initial CDK cyberattack, which the company is calling a "ransom event," crippling 15,000 auto dealers across the U.S.